lahdjirayhan/drive-kesma-library-linker/README.md

 What it does: Tells the bot to go login to online course portal and find the available zoom link for course `COURSE_NAME`.

-`COURSE_CODE` can be a full course name e.g. `analisis multivariat`, or an abbreviation e.g. `multivar`.
+`COURSE_NAME` can be a full course name e.g. `analisis multivariat`, or an abbreviation e.g. `multivar`.
 The bot does not support every possible course name or abbreviation.
 It has a pre-specified dictionary about these names and abbreviations.

 ## `ebook`